 Harmony ocarinas are not standardised at all, and their design and layout varies a lot between makers.
-The chambers may be positioned side by side similar to an inline ocarina, or physically separated.
+The chambers may be positioned side by side similar to an inline ocarina, or physically separated, joined by external ducting.
 Fingerings and tuning are not standardised either.

 The following gives some general advise, but if you would like to explore harmony ocarinas your best bet is to look for manufacturers and read their documentation.